diver-down/dir_checksum/README.md

 Simply place a copy of checksum-tracker.sh in the top/root level of any project folder or external drive.

-Then, allow execution with `chmod +X checksum-tracker.sh`
+Then, allow execution with `chmod +x checksum-tracker.sh`

 To use, simply navigate your CLI/Terminal to the project folder, and then execute locally with `./checksum-tracker.sh`